-I snagged the Gripper because it had been mentioned twice as much and had a slightly better review rating online, and was water-based; after painting the walls with oil primer a few weeks ago, I wanted to avoid the stink of an alkyd paint.
+I snagged the Gripper because it had been mentioned twice as much and had a slightly better review rating online, and was water-based; after painting the walls with oil primer a few weeks ago, I wanted to avoid the strong odors of an alkyd paint.
 Only problem was, the Gripper primer explicitly stated that it’s meant for light topcoats; and the dining room, I’m going for a dramatic change.
 Since I knew I’d be using a topcoat that was a paint/primer combo already, I figured just having the right primer to seal the walls was what was most important, so I went with the Gripper anyway.
+Normally with primers, you can tint them just like paint.
 I still asked the paint counter if they could tint it, since covering something that would be similar to my new paint was better than pure white, and that’s when I found out why it’s only meant for light coats – apparently they just don’t plan for this paint to receive a lot of colorants, so “there isn’t much room in the can for dark tint” (seriously, that’s what I was told).
 No matter, though – just a simple gray tinting would make sure I thoroughly covered my walls.
 I randomly picked a swatch of gray from the wall and he gave me back my primer.

 Other Prep Work